Contributed by: Monique Heath, LCMHC, LCAS

 How can you help your child?

-Watching your child struggle with symptoms of PTSD can be stressful and challenging.
-The four E’s are things you can do to support your child’s healing.
+Watching your child struggle with symptoms of nicotine use can be stressful and challenging.
+The four E’s are things you can do to support your child.

-Encourage– Encourage your child to talk, by providing ongoing opportunities to talk about the traumatic experience.
+Encourage- Encourage your child to talk, by providing ongoing opportunities to talk about nicotine (tobacco) use.
 Keep in mind they may not want to talk but simply spending one-on-one time together can help your child feel safe and encouraged.

 Expose-Expose honesty, openness, and transparency.
-Don’t pretend like everything is okay.
+Don’t pretend like you know everything, ask questions and let your child know when you don’t know or understand.
 Be honest with your child.
 Of course, information will be age appropriate but it very important to be honest and open.

-Educate-Educate yourself about trauma and PTSD so you can educate your child about trauma and PTSD.
-The more you understand, the better you can assist your child with what they need.
-Knowing the facts about trauma and PTSD can help your child understand their experience and validate their experience.
+Educate-Educate yourself about nicotine (tobacco) so you can educate your child.
+The more you know, the better you can assist your child with what they need.
+Knowing the facts about nicotine ( tobacco) and the updated trends can help your child understand long term effects and validate their experience of pressures.